 Morning Meeting - Prepare your choice of music for Warm Up Your Brain exercises.

-Circle Time - Cut a length of yarn long enough to create a large circle on the floor of your classroom.
+Circle Time - Cut a length of yarn long enough to be used to create a large circle on the floor of your classroom.
 Generate Word Cards in and out.